Hamsa057/bvrith-de-c1-team07-skyops-airline-delay-command-center/docs/synthetic_data_assumptions.md

 - Delay values are within expected ranges.
 - Controlled data quality issues are present but limited.
 - Source files can be joined correctly using common keys.
+- Sample data is consistent with the data dictionary.